Batutulis inscription: Translation

 The English translation quoted here is by Aditia Gunawan and Arlo Griffiths (2021):

 Om, pardon [any errors].
 This is the memorial of his majesty the former king, inaugurated here with the name Prabu Guru Déwata, (and also) inaugurated here with the name Sri Baduga Maharaja, king of kings in Pakwan Pajajaran, Sri Sang Ratu Déwata.
 He is the one who demarcated Pakwan here, (being) the child of Rahyang Dewa Niskala, the one who vanished at Gunung Tiga;

-grandchild of Rahyang Niskala Wastu Kancana, the one who vanished to Nusa Larang.
+the grandchild of Rahyang Niskala Wastu Kancana, the one who vanished to Nusa Larang.
 He, that one, produced the commemoration monument, artificial hill, cladded [it] with stone; he produced the ritual ground (samiḍa); he produced the holy Color Lake.
 Greatly victorious was he!
 In the year: “the five Pandawas guard the earth” (i.e. in 1455 Śaka).